thoj/go-mysqlpure/README.markdown

 Status
 ---------------
-* Most queries should work.
+* Most queries should work
-* Password Authentication works.
 * Server side prepared statements should work.
 (With common types)

-* See example/simple.go for simple example.
+* See example/simple.go for simple example
-* See example/prepared.go for example using server side prepared statements.
+* See example/prepared.go for example using server side prepared statements

 Install
 --------------